TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-architecture.md

 # Spreadsheet Data

 There are two implementations of `spreadsheet-data`.
-As its name suggest, `simple-spreadsheet-data` is the simplest possible implementation.
+As its name suggests, `simple-spreadsheet-data` is the simplest possible implementation.
 Think of it as a JavaScript map used to represent a sparse two dimensional array.
 The data is stored entirely in memory, using the most naive representation possible.
 Ideal for simple samples, unit tests and debugging.

 The core of InfiniSheet is the `event-sourced-spreadsheet-data` package.
-This implements persistent, large scale data storage using an event sourcing approach.
+This provides persistent, large scale data storage using an event sourcing approach.
 It implements `spreadsheet-data` and in turn depends on the `blob-store`, `event-log` and `workers` interfaces.

 Each InfiniSheet app combines `event-sourced-spreadsheet-data` with appropriate implementations of `blob-store`, `event-log` and `workers`.
 This approach also makes it easy to unit test `event-sourced-spreadsheet-data` by using mock implementations of `blob-store`, `event-log` and `workers`.

 # React Spreadsheet

 The frontend apps all use `react-spreadsheet` for their main UI.
 This package contains a React component built on `react-virtual-scroll` that implements the classic Spreadsheet UI we all know and love.
-The component retrieves the data needed to render the spreadsheet on demand using the `spreadsheet-data` interface.
+The component retrieves the data needed to render the spreadsheet on demand, using the `spreadsheet-data` interface.

 A simple sample app, `spreadsheet-sample`, can be implemented by combining `react-spreadsheet` and `simple-spreadsheet-data`.